 The Co-Branded Collateral module is designed for the co-branding of new and existing collateral.
 When creating new collateral, you should design the document with your co-branding guidelines in mind.
 This makes it easier to add Content Areas to the document for co-branding.
 However, when adding Content Areas to existing collateral, you may find that that you are limited by the layout of the document.
-To ensure you create co-brand friendly Assets for your Partners, use the best practices below.
+To ensure you create co-brand friendly Assets for your Partners, use the tips listed below.

 Use a Channeltivity-Supported Font